 Acute (sudden) diarrhoea is usually due to an intestinal infection that may be caused by bacterial toxins – a condition known as food poisoning – or by a virus.
 Diarrhoea is usually caused by microbes that enter the body via the hands, food or water.
 An epidemic spreading via food or water must be identified rapidly and immediate measures must be taken.
 Pathogens that commonly cause diarrhoea include norovirus and sapovirus, both of which are members of the calicivirus family.
 Norovirus spreads extremely easily and is present in faeces for 2 to 8 weeks.

 Persistent diarrhoea may be caused by a variety of factors, and its cause should always be established.
-Diarrhoea is considered persistent if the person has bowel movements more than 3 times daily and diarrhoea has lasted more than 3 to 4 weeks.
+Diarrhoea is considered persistent if the person has bowel movements more than 3 times daily and diarrhoea has lasted more than 4 weeks.

 Diarrhoea is one of the most common infectious diseases among travellers.
 Depending on the country of destination and the country of origin, 20–60% of people develop traveller’s diarrhoea.
 Traveller’s diarrhoea may be caused by bacteria, viruses or parasites.
 It usually lasts 3 to 5 days.

 In addition to frequently passing loose stools, the symptoms may involve blood or mucus (slime) in diarrhoea, feeling sick, vomiting, cramp-like abdominal pain and loud, increased bowel sounds.
 The symptoms may also include fever and aching limbs.